 If your baby is experiencing any of the symptoms above, you should talk to your pediatrician about possible causes.
 They may recommend Similac’s Alimentum formula as a solution or will be able to point you in the direction of other possible solutions.

-If your baby has been diagnosed with a sensitivity to lactose, this is a formula made for them.
-Note that it is still milk-based, not soy-based, so if your baby is completely lactose intolerant, you should look into other options that are available on the market.
+If your baby has been diagnosed with a sensitivity to cow’s milk protein, this is a formula made for them.
+Note that it is still milk-based, not soy-based, so if your baby is completely dairy intolerant, you should look into other options that are available on the market.

 This formula comes in powder form, which you mix with water before feeding, and ready to feed (pictured below), which requires no mixing or preparation of any kind.